causaly/zod-validation-error/README.md

 ### isValidationErrorLike

-A [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) utility function, based on heuristics comparison.
+A [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) utility function, based on _heuristics_ comparison.

-_Why do we need heuristics if we have `instanceof` comparison?_ Because of multi-version inconsistencies.
+_Why do we need heuristics since we can use a simple `instanceof` comparison?_ Because of multi-version inconsistencies.
 For instance, it's possible that a dependency is using an older `zod-validation-error` version internally.
 In such case, the `instanceof` comparison will yield invalid results because module deduplication does not apply at npm/yarn level and the prototype is different.

-In most cases, it is safer to use `isValidationErrorLike` than `isValidationError`.
+tl;dr if you are uncertain then it is preferable to use `isValidationErrorLike` instead of `isValidationError`.

 #### Arguments